Tickets selling fast!

 Solidarity tickets– Many of our most hardworking members volunteer their time, often survivors of domestic violence themselves and recipients of Centrelink benefits.
 The conference is a valuable resource for them and their experience a valuable contribution to the conference.
 By buying a solidarity ticket you can help those who could otherwise not attend bring their voice to the table and increase inclusivity.

-Workshop only tickets available soon.
+Workshop only tickets available now.

 Solidarity- full- $285